Guest Services / FAQ

 Yes, this washroom is located southwest of the Enterprise ride / across from the Fear haunted house.
 See map.

 Fright Nights is a smoke-free environment, however, smoking is permitted only in the designated smoking area located across from the Hellevator.

-Restrooms with baby change tables are located at the west side of Triple O’s restaurant and the north end of the midway games line near Scoops.
+Restrooms with baby change tables are located at the north/west side of Triple O’s restaurant and the north end of the midway games line near I Scream U Scream.
 Note: this event is not recommended for children under the age of 13.

 The best way to find an item lost at the Fright Nights is to visit Lost & Found, which is located at Guest Services.
 If you are not able to visit Lost & Found in person, you can call the Lost & Found Hotline at 604-251-7717 or email firstname.lastname@example.org.

 Cameras and/or video cameras are permitted in open spaces except for professional cameras and cameras with detachable lenses.
 The use of selfie sticks is not permitted in the park and are prohibited from use on all rides.
-NOTE: Cameras and/or video cameras are not permitted on rides or inside attractions.
+NOTE: Cameras and/or video cameras are not permitted on rides, inside attractions or inside haunted houses.

 No outside food or beverage is permitted.

 Animals are not allowed inside Fright Nights with the exception of registered service animals for guests with disabilities.